haraneesh/mydev/private/pages/terms.md

 External links may be provided for your convenience, but they are beyond the control of the Website Owner and no representation is made as to their content.
 Use or reliance on any external links and the content thereon provided is at your own risk.
 When visiting external links you must refer to that external websites terms and conditions of use.
 No hypertext links shall be created from any website controlled by you or otherwise to this website without the express prior written permission of the Website Owner.
 Please contact us at info. if you would like to link to this website or would like to request a link to your website.

-9. Suvai Organics Refund Policy
+9. Refund and Returns

 Quality of our products is of the utmost importance to us.
 We do everything possible to ensure that you get high quality products.
-In the rare event that you find our products in poor quality, we will refunded them in full, including a refund of any standard delivery charges for sending the item to you and the cost incurred by you in returning the item to us.
+In the rare event that you find our products in poor quality, we will refunded them in full subject to the following terms.

+#### Returns

+Our policy lasts 2 days for perishables (Fruits and Vegetables) and 7 days for all other items.
+If the return period has been exceeded, unfortunately we can’t offer you a refund or exchange.
+To be eligible for a return or exchange, please send us a photo or the item and the sales bill and we will get in touch with you to process the return or exchange.

+#### Refunds

+If you haven’t received a refund yet, first check your bank account again.
+Then contact your credit card company, it may take some time before your refund is officially posted.
+Next contact your bank.
+There is often some processing time before a refund is posted.
+If you’ve done all of this and you still have not received your refund yet, please contact us at    [community@nammasuvai.com].

-12. Disclaimer of Liability
+10. Disclaimer of Liability

 The Website Owner shall not be responsible for and disclaims all liability for any loss, liability, damage (whether direct, indirect or consequential), personal injury or expense of any nature whatsoever which may be suffered by you or any third party (including your company), as a result of or which may be attributable, directly or indirectly, to your access and use of the website, any information contained on the website, your or your company's personal information or material and information transmitted over our system.
 In particular, neither the Website Owner nor any third party or data or content provider shall be liable in any way to you or to any other person, firm or corporation whatsoever for any loss, liability, damage (whether direct or consequential), personal injury or expense of any nature whatsoever arising from any delays, inaccuracies, errors in, or omission of any share price information or the transmission thereof, or for any actions taken in reliance thereon or occasioned thereby or by reason of non-performance or interruption, or termination thereof.

-13. General
+11. General
 #### Entire Agreement
 These website terms and conditions constitute the sole record of the agreement between you and the Website Owner in relation to your use of the website.
 Neither you nor the Website Owner shall be bound by any express tacit or implied representation, warranty, promise or the like not recorded herein.
 Unless otherwise specifically stated these website terms and conditions supersede and replace all prior commitments, undertakings or representations, whether written or oral, between you and the Website Owner in respect of your use of the website.
 #### Alteration